Canonical lifts and $\delta$-structures: Introduction

 \section{Introduction}

 Let $p$ be a prime number.
 Serre and Tate proved that any ordinary abelian variety $A$ over a perfect field $k$ of characteristic $p$ admits a distinguished lift to an abelian scheme $\wt{A}$ over $W(k)$, the ring of Witt vectors with entries in $k$.
 It is in fact the unique lift, up to unique isomorphism, which admits an endomorphism $\varphi$ reducing to the Frobenius morphism modulo $p$ and lying over the Frobenius endomorphism of $W(k)$.
+The original reference for this is Messing's book~\cite{Messing72}, p.\ 177.

-The purpose of this paper is to extend this to ordinary abelian schemes over any $p$-adic base $S$:
+The purpose of this paper is to extend this to (unpolarised) ordinary abelian schemes over any $p$-adic base $S$:

-\begin{theo*} Let $A$ be an ordinary abelian scheme over $S$.
-Then $A$ has a unique lift to an abelian scheme $\wt{A}$ over $W(S)$ admitting a $\dt_{W(S)}$-structure compatible with its group structure. \end{theo*}
+\begin{thmx} Let $A$ be an ordinary abelian scheme over $S$.
+Then $A$ has a unique lift to an abelian scheme $\wt{A}$ over $W(S)$ admitting a $\dt_{W(S)}$-structure compatible with its group structure. \end{thmx}

 The meaning of the terms in this theorem will be explained precisely in the body of the paper.
 But we can say a few words now informally.
-The $\dt$-structures referred to are those of Joyal and Buium, generalised to our setting, and a $\dt_{W(S)}$-structure means a $\dt$-structure compatible with the canonical $\dt$-structure on $W(S)$.
+The $\dt$-structures referred to are those of Joyal, Buium, and Bousfield, generalised to our setting.
 To a first approximation, a $\dt$-structure is equivalent to a lift of the Frobenius endomorphism, but $\dt$-structures are better in that they repair certain problems that Frobenius lifts have in the presence of $p$-torsion.
-(They also happen to be a $p$-typical analogue of the $\lambda$-ring structures of algebraic K-theory, and so have other names that reflect this, such as $p$-typical $\lambda$-structures, $\Lambda_p$-structures, and $\theta^p$-structures, but we will not make use of this.)
+(They also happen to be a $p$-typical analogue of the $\lambda$-ring structures of algebraic K-theory and have other names that reflect this, such as $p$-typical $\lambda$-structures, $\Lambda_p$-structures, and $\theta^p$-structures, but we will not make use of this.)
+A $\dt_{W(S)}$-structure is simply a $\dt$-structure compatible with the canonical $\dt$-structure on $W(S)$

-The term $p$-adic in the theorem means that the map $S\to\Spec(\bZ)$ factors through $\Spf(\bZ_p)\to\Spec(\bZ)$.
+The term \emph{$p$-adic} above means that the map $S\to\Spec(\bZ)$ factors through $\Spf(\bZ_p)\to\Spec(\bZ)$.
 So if $S$ is affine, it means that $p$ is nilpotent on $S$.
 In general, we allow $S$ to be any sheaf of sets on the category of affine schemes with respect to the \'etale topology.
-So $S$ can be any $p$-adic formal scheme.
+In particular, $S$ can be any $p$-adic formal scheme.
 Note however that the passage from $S$ affine to $S$ arbitrary is purely formal.
 So the reader can take $S$ to be affine with no real loss in generality.
+But as usual, allowing $S$ to be arbitrary from the outset allow us some flexibility at no cost.